usnapmedia/usnap-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Fabric

+Fabric: Copyright 2015 Twitter, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## GoogleAnalytics-iOS-SDK

-Copyright 2009 - 2014 Google, Inc. All rights reserved.
+Copyright 2009 - 2015 Google, Inc. All rights reserved.

 ## IQKeyboardManager